 True loves kiss

-While is was Maleficent who cursed princess Aurora, it is she who breaks the same curse.
-Not the soppy sickly sweet prince of the original tale, but a fierce mothers love (albeit it fairy-god mother).
+While it was Maleficent who cursed Princess Aurora, it is she who breaks the same curse.
+Not the soppy sickly sweet prince of the original tale, but a fierce mothers love (albeit it fairy-godmother).
 Our mother is the earth, we are her children.
 A Telegraph review writes that Maleficent ‘ lacks the enchantment’, does it?
 This is the greatest story ever, one that tells the story that we have lain asleep for thousands of years, creating a modern myth around us while we remove mountain tops, have changed the planet’s climate, and now as we run out of resources our greed gets frantic, desperate as we begin the dirty process of tar sands removal, fracking, poisoning drinking water aquifers.

 We need to return to balance, awake from our sleep, break the curse, embrace our primal mother, tell her story and see how her vilification has affected each and every one of us.
-This story teaches on so many levels, as Jolie herself explains that maybe this movie will helps kids see that when bad things happen it silences us, abuse makes us feel different and this tale highlights how abuse changes us.
+This story teaches on so many levels, as Jolie herself explains that maybe this movie will help kids see that when bad things happen it silences us, abuse makes us feel different and this tale highlights how abuse changes us.